lee772943638-design/SiFli-SDK/example/get-started/dualcore/README_EN.md

     datac_subscribe(button_handle, "btn0", button_service_callback, SLEEP_CTRL_PIN);
 ```

-For SF32LB52 series chips, the little core is dedicated to Bluetooth and does not run user programs.
-The button is connected to the big core's pin and is directly handled by the big core GPIO interrupt, but button events can still be handled uniformly by subscribing to the button service, where the button service is also located on the big core.
+For SF32LB52 series chips, the LCPU is dedicated to Bluetooth and does not run user programs.
+The button is connected to the HCPU's pin and is directly handled by the HCPU GPIO interrupt, but button events can still be handled uniformly by subscribing to the button service, where the button service is also located on the HCPU.

 ```{note}
 SF32LB52 series needs to enable `DATA_SVC_MBOX_THREAD_DISABLED` to disable cross-core service
 ```

 ## Expected Results
 After power-on, a honeycomb interface appears.
 Clicking the clock icon opens the watch face.
 If there is no operation on the interface or button press for 10 seconds, the screen will automatically turn off.
-At this time, the big core sleeps and enters low power mode.
-Button (Key1) wakes up the big core and turns on the screen.
+At this time, the HCPU sleeps and enters low power mode.
+Button (Key1) wakes up the HCPU and turns on the screen.

 ## Exception Diagnosis